German Historical Institute London

 Summer Lecture Series

-The summer lecture series will begin on the 6th of May.
+The summer lecture series has begun!
 Speakers are David Milne, Bernhard Kleeberg, Susanne Lachenicht, Stefan Esders, Aparna Veidik, and Sonja Levsen.

 You can sign up now to attend in person or via Zoom.